Stroller Brand Review: Bugaboo. It’s Dutch for “priced as if from a hotel mini-bar.”

-The Bee was refreshed back in 2017 (version 5) with new customization options: just like the Cameleon, you can change the color of the fabric, frame, canopy and wheels.
-Also new: under seat storage pocket and improved wheel suspension.
+The Bee allows for the same customization options as the Cameleon 3 Plus: you can change the color of the fabric, frame, canopy and wheels.
+An under seat storage pocket and improved wheel suspension round out the features.

 Bugaboo’s first double stroller is the unfortunately named Donkey (, pictured to the left).
 The unique feature here is a frame that can expand to accommodate a bassinet, storage basket or second baby seat.
 In its single or mono configuration, the stroller is 23” wide; for a duo, it expands to 29.”
 Unfortunately, all this presto-chango goodness comes at a price, both literally and figuratively.
 The weight of the Donkey is a hefty 32 lbs. as a single and a whopping 40.3 lbs. as a duo (with the added second seat, $118.96).
 Yep, 40 lbs. before you add your kids!

 The Bugaboo Buffalo (26.2 lbs. ), is the company’s first all-terrain stroller featuring foam tires and a one-piece fold(!).
 The Buffalo features an included rain cover, reversible seat, and is car seat compatible (adapters sold separately, naturally).

-The most recent addition to the Bugaboo line is a jogging stroller frame called the Runner that works with any of their existing stroller seats.
+Bugaboo finally added a jogging stroller frame to the line called the Runner that works with any of their existing stroller seats.
 With 16″ rear air-filled tires and a 14″ front fixed wheel, the Runner chassis also has a hand brake, height adjustable handle and is compatible with any Bugaboo stroller.
-The Runner is sold as a chassis only for $400 or as a complete system with seat for $815.
+The Runner is sold as a chassis only for Out of stock or as a complete system with seat.